Deji287/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Wrote a script that prints the result of the addition of 128 Create a script that creates a new global variable.
-Wrote a script that prints the result of POWER divided by DIVIDE
+Wrote a script that prints the result of POWER divided by DIVIDE Wrote a script that displays the result of BREATH to the power LOVE